mfuu/sortable-dnd/README.md

   direction: 'vertical', // `vertical/horizontal`, scroll direction

   onCreate: (range) => {
+    // This event is triggered only once during `sortable.mount()` },
+  onUpdate: (range) => {
-    // Triggered when the virual list created
+    // Triggered when the rendering params changed
   },
-  onUpdate: (range) => {
-    // Triggered when the rendering parameters of the virtual list changed },
   onScroll: ({ offset, top, bottom }) => {
     // Triggered when the virtual list scroller is scrolled